poweihuang17/Documentation_Spike/README.md

 <h3 id="model_hart">What to model?</h3>
 * Architecture state of a hart, including CSR, pc, registers and floating point registers.
 <h3 id="source_hart">Spike’s implementation</h3>
 Below is an excerpt from spike/riscv/processor.c.
 The state_t contains pc, register_file, and CSR.
 Notice that Spike only implement some of the CSR inside the hart.
-It implements other CSR in the processor.
+It implements other CSR in the processor.<br/>
 ![Hart](./pictures/hart_spike.png)<br/>
 <h2 id="trap">Trap modeling</h2>
 <h3 id="model_trap">What to model?</h3>
-To model a trap, the followings are needed:
+To model a trap, the followings are needed:<br/>
 * Cause of the trap.
-The information is in mcause ( machine cause register)
+The information is in mcause ( machine cause register)<br/>
-* For memory related trap, the faulting address needs to be saved in mbadaddr (machine bad address register).
+* For memory related trap, the faulting address needs to be saved in mbadaddr (machine bad address register).<br/>
 * For trap caused by exception, virtual address of the instruction that encountered the exception.
-It’s in mepc(machine exception pc register).
+It’s in mepc(machine exception pc register).<br/>
-* For trap caused by interrup?
+* For trap caused by interrup?<br/>
 <h3 id="source_trap">What to model?</h3>
-Inside encoding.h, the causes are defined.
+Inside encoding.h, the causes are defined.<br/>
 ![trap_code](./pictures/trap.png)<br/>
 ![trap_spec](./pictures/trap_spec.png)<br/>
 Inside trap.h , two base classes are defined.
 The which and badaddr are for the cause and faulting address respectively.
-Then, macros are used to construct classes for each kind of trap and the cause are saved into the class at the same time.
+Then, macros are used to construct classes for each kind of trap and the cause are saved into the class at the same time.<br/>
 ![trap_class](./pictures/trap_class.png)<br/>
 ![trap_define](./pictures/trap_define_class.png)<br/>
 Then, how about epc?
 (Todo)<br/>